Guest blogging is critical to marketing and business

 - Altruism makes cold hard business sense when it comes to social media. by David Mercer (me) on social media today

-Take note of the fact that often the guest blogger is praised in some form or another for their contribution to the guest site or blog.
-Also note the amount of social engagement (by looking at the amount of views, retweets and other social shares generated) and exposure these blog posts created.
+Take note of the fact that often the writer is praised in some form or another for their contribution to the guest site.
+Also note the amount of social engagement (by looking at the amount of views, retweets and other social shares generated) and exposure these posts created.

-The ROI for guest blogs can be tricky to calculate, because, like any content, the return may take days, weeks or even years to materialize.
+The ROI for guest articles can be tricky to calculate, because, like any content, the return may take days, weeks or even years to materialize.

 Any good analytics software, like Google analytics will allow you to isolate and analyze referral traffic from guest posts.
 In this sense, you are able to get a fairly good idea of what the direct traffic and associated benefits are.

-However, guest blogging should really be thought of as brand or business building.
+However, sharing content should really be thought of as brand or business building.
 It's not necessarily something that has a direct and immediate return on investment.
-However, the positive effects and rewards of a high quality guest blog post can be long lasting, far reaching and sometimes, exceed your wildest imagination.
+The positive effects and rewards of a high quality guest post can be long lasting, far reaching and sometimes, exceed your wildest imagination.

 Ask us a question on anything and we'll give you a simple expert answer.
 FREE!